-Hanoi is Vietnam’s vibrant Capital city, strategically located on the banks of the red river and very close to Asean’s most important trading ally, China.
+Hanoi is Vietnam’s vibrant Capital city, strategically located on the banks of the red river and very close to Asean’s most crucial trading ally, China.
 Most ASEAN capital cities are reachable within a 3-hour flight, making cooperation and trade easily manageable.
 Furthermore, Hanoi is the focus of the government infrastructure upgrades, including building new metros and connecting roads, improving mobility.
-The low cost of living and some of the lowest operational costs in Asia are further benefits attracting large inflows of foreign direct investment into the capital city.
+The low cost of living and some of the lowest operational prices in Asia are further benefits attracting large inflows of foreign direct investment into the capital city.

 Want to start a business in Hanoi?
 See our A-Z Company Registration Services

 Hanoi Economic Overview

 Strong economic growth, an excellent and affordable labor pool, efficient administrative reform, advantageous tax laws, an ideal location, and a sizable consumer market are just a few of Hanoi’s many advantages.

 Hanoi’s economy has demonstrated great potential in the first half of 2022 as the GDP grew by 7.79% compared to the same period in 2021.
 Moreover, the services sector expanded by 9.05% and contributed 5.91% points to the GDP growth.

 There are approximately 3,530 tech businesses in Hanoi, bringing in about $10.44 billion in income annually.
 Of FDI, the manufacturing and processing sector accounted for 37.2%.
 In addition, 16.7 million tourists brought in money for tourism and hospitality, while projects like Lotte Group’s $300 million investment in the Ciputra Hanoi Mall helped the retail and wholesale industry flourish.

 Here is a summary of the city’s economic growth (sector-wise)